The LLMbda Calculus: AI Agents, Conversations, and Information Flow: Formal syntax and probabilistic semantics

 We have standard notions of free and bound variables.
 In $\lambda x.e$, the variable $x$ binds any free occurrences of $x$ in $e$.
 We say an expression $e$ is \emph{closed} if it has no free variables.
 We write $e[x \defeq e']$ for the outcome of substituting closed $e'$ for each free occurrence of $x$ in the expression $e$.
 (Our development does not rely on $\alpha$-conversion.)

 The execution or \emph{evaluation} process described next interprets a closed expression to yield a value, and may read and update the current conversation.
 In this first part of the calculus, a value $v$ is a closed lambda abstraction. \begin{itemize} \item To evaluate $\lambda x.e$: return it, with no change to the state. \item To evaluate $e_1\ e_2$, first evaluate $e_1$ to a value $\lambda x.e$.
 Evaluate $e_2$ to a value $v$.
 Continue by evaluating $e[x \defeq v]$.
-Pass the conversational state from one step to the next. \item To evaluate $@e$, first evaluate $e$ to a value $v_p$, possibly updating the conversation.
-Serialize $v_p$ to a token sequence $p$, the prompt to the LLM.
-Sample the response $r$ generated by the LLM given $c$ extended with $p$.
-Parse the value $v_r$ from the response.
-Return the value $v_r$ and extend the conversation with $(p,r)$. \item To evaluate $\fork\;e$ save a copy of the current conversation $c$.
+Pass the conversational state from one step to the next. \item To evaluate $\send\;e$, evaluate $e$ to a value $v_p$, serialise $v_p$ to tokens $p$, and append $p$ to the current conversation. \item To evaluate $\recv$, sample response tokens $r$ from the LLM conditioned on the current conversation $c$, and append $r$ to the conversation.
+Parse $r$ into an expression $e_r$ and continue by evaluating $e_r$ against the extended conversation. \item To evaluate $\fork\;e$ save a copy of the current conversation $c$.
 Evaluate $e$ from the current conversation, yielding value $v$, and a possibly updated conversation.
-Restore $c$ and return $v$. \item To evaluate $\clear$, set the conversation to the empty sequence $[]$, and return the unit value $\lambda x.x$. \end{itemize}
+Restore $c$ and return $v$. \item To evaluate $\clear$, set the conversation to the empty sequence $[]$, and return unit. \end{itemize}